Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Data

 \section{Data}

-We cannot use data for the verification that was used in the training of the AI-models (see Table \ref{tab:models}), we therefore focus our analysis on the year 2020.
-We evaluate the three AI-models Pangu-Weather \citep{bi_pangu_2023}, GraphCast \citep{lam_graphcast_2023} and FourCastNet \citep{bonev_fcn_2023}.
-We focus on models with publicly accessible code and a stable version.
-Note that other AI-based global models have been developed \citep[AIFS, FuXi, Aurora and ClimaX;][]{lang_aifs_2024,chen_fuxi_2023,bodnar_aurora_2024,nguyen_climax_2023}, but do not meet our evaluation requirements.
-The models are compared with the performance of IFS \citep[][IFS version of 2020]{ecmwf_ifs_2019}.
-The reference model IFS is the operational, physics-based, numerical weather prediction model at ECMWF, used for global medium-range forecasts \citep{thepaut_4dvar_1991,Bougeault_thorpex_2010}.
-The ERA-5 reanalysis \citep{era5} serves as a ground truth.
-We obtain Pangu-Weather, GraphCast and IFS data through the benchmark dataset ``Weatherbench2" \citep{rasp_weatherbench_2024}.
-FourCastNet forecasts are produced with the code-release of ECMWF \citep{ai-models}.\\ To briefly summarize the architecture of the models, Pangu-Weather is a transformer model that uses a 3-D visual earth transformer to encode the relative location on a sphere and additionally employs a hierarchical temporal aggregation, combining a 24h-prediction model with a 6h-prediction model \citep{bi_pangu_2023}.
-GraphCast is a graph neural network, which is particularly useful for spatially structured data, and uses successive 6h-predictions \citep{lam_graphcast_2023}. ``FourCastNet v2 small" is a transformer model, employing spherical Fourier neural operators (SFNO) to account for the spatial encoding of a sphere \citep{bonev_fcn_2023}.\\ All data is gridded at a 0.25° resolution, IFS' native 0.125° resolution is regridded using the MIR method \citep[Meteorological Interpolation and Regridding,][]{barratt_MIR_2017}.
-The forecasts are available twice daily at 00h UTC and 12h UTC and available for up to 10 days lead-time in 6-hour increments.
+We focus our analysis on the year 2020, which is established as a reference year in the benchmark dataset ``Weatherbench2" \cite{rasp_weatherbench_2024} and was not used in training AI-models.
+We evaluate the three AI-models Pangu-Weather \cite{bi_pangu_2023}, GraphCast \cite{lam_graphcast_2023}, and FourCastNet \cite{bonev_fcn_2023}.
+We selected models with publicly accessible code and a stable version.
+Other AI-based global models have been developed \cite<AIFS, FuXi, Aurora and ClimaX;>[]{lang_aifs_2024,chen_fuxi_2023,bodnar_aurora_2024,nguyen_climax_2023}, but do not meet our evaluation requirements.
+The models are compared with the performance of the deterministic IFS-HRES \cite<>[IFS cycle 46r1]{ecmwf_ifs_2019}.
+The reference model IFS is the operational, physics-based, numerical weather prediction model at ECMWF, used for global medium-range forecasts \cite{thepaut_4dvar_1991,Bougeault_thorpex_2010}.
+The ERA-5 reanalysis \cite{era5} serves as a ground truth.
+We obtain Pangu-Weather, GraphCast, and IFS data through ``Weatherbench2" \cite{rasp_weatherbench_2024}.
+FourCastNet forecasts are produced with the ``ai-models'' code-release of ECMWF \cite{ai-models}.\\ In terms of architecture, Pangu-Weather is a transformer model that uses a 3-D visual earth transformer to encode the relative location on a sphere and additionally employs a hierarchical temporal aggregation, combining a 24h-prediction model with a 6h-prediction model \cite{bi_pangu_2023}.
+GraphCast is a graph neural network, which is particularly useful for spatially structured data, and uses successive 6h-predictions \cite{lam_graphcast_2023}. ``FourCastNet v2 small" is a transformer model, employing spherical Fourier neural operators (SFNO) to account for the spatial encoding of a sphere \cite{bonev_fcn_2023}.\\ All data is gridded at a 0.25° resolution, and IFS' native 0.125° resolution is regridded using the MIR method \cite<Meteorological Interpolation and Regridding,>[]{barratt_MIR_2017}.
+The forecasts are available twice daily at 00h UTC and 12h UTC up to 10 days lead-time in 6-hour increments.
 The AI-models are initialized from both ERA-5 and the IFS analysis.
 This reflects the conditions they were trained in (ERA-5) compared to an operational prediction set-up (IFS analysis).
-GraphCast has an additional operational version specifically tuned to being initialized with IFS data.
-IFS is initialized with the IFS analysis.\\ For the computation of convective parameters, we use the temperature, specific humidity (Q) and geopotential on the pressure levels listed in Table \ref{tab:models}, as well as the horizontal wind on pressure levels (see Section \ref{sec:cape}).
-The models differ in the available pressure levels and in the moisture variable that they predict (specific and relative humidity - RH).
-A summary is provided in Table \ref{tab:models}.\\
+GraphCast has an additional operational version specifically tuned to being initialized with IFS data (GraphCast-oper).
+IFS is initialized with the IFS analysis.\\ For the computation of convective parameters, we use the temperature (T), specific humidity (Q), geopotential, and horizontal wind on the surface and pressure levels listed in Table S1 (see Section \ref{sec:cape}).
+The models differ in the available pressure levels and in the moisture variable that they predict, with most models providing 13 pressure levels between 50 and 1000 hPa and predicting Q. FourCastNet predicts relative humidity (RH), which needs to be converted to Q before deriving CAPE.
+An overview is provided in Table S1.